The Bakers Arms

 56 Albert Road, Southsea

 Situated on a street still synonymous with drinking establishments, the Belgrave Tavern stood on the corner of Duncan Road, one block east from the King’s Theatre.
 This old Long’s pub later transferred to the Brickwood’s portfolio and survived until 1976, when it fell into dereliction and was sold off by its then-owner Whitbread.
 A new lease of life for the building came in 1979, when the premises reopened as a restaurant.
 It later became the Citrus Café Bar.
-By the autumn of 2014 it had reopened as the Al’Burrito Mexican bar and restaurant.
+By the autumn of 2014 it had reopened as the short-lived Al’Burrito Mexican bar and restaurant.

 Colour photograph 15th July 2007.